1. home Home

 supagas logo

-Supagas has smoked the competition once again, taking out five stars across almost all research categories, including overall satisfaction, value for money, customer service, bill and cost clarity and ease of sign-up/purchase.
-For its delivery service however, it scored four stars.
+Supagas has smoked the competition once again, taking out five stars across almost all research categories, including overall satisfaction, customer service, bill and cost clarity, delivery service and ease of sign-up/purchase.
+It also achieved four stars for value for money.

 Editor’s notes